What is meningitis?

 - Your baby has a fever that comes and goes, diarrhea, vomiting, a swollen belly, and a shrill cry.

 Call a doctor soon if you think you may have been exposed to meningitis.
 You can be treated with antibiotics.
 This may keep you from getting the illness.

 It's not a good choice if you think that you or your child has meningitis, because you can't tell what type of meningitis it may be.
 Call your doctor as soon as symptoms appear.

 Exams and Tests

-- Complete blood count, to check for signs of infection.
+- Complete blood count.
+This checks for signs of infection.

-- Urine test, to check for infection in the urinary tract.
+- Urine test.
+It checks for infection in the urinary tract.

-- Chest X-ray, to check for lung infections.
+- Chest X-ray.
+It checks for lung infections.

 - Biopsy of a skin rash.